Chaeropus: Classification

 This genus was previously placed in the family Peramelidae, along with the bilbies, as the subfamily Chaeropodinae by McKenna and Bell (1997).
 However, its form is quite distinct, and recent molecular evidence supports this distinction.
-It is believed to be the sister group of the rest of the Peramelmorphia, and has been assigned to its own family, the Chaeropodidae.
+It is believed to be the sister group of the rest of the Peramelemorphia, and has been assigned to its own family, the Chaeropodidae.
 The divergence of Chaeropus from other members of the Peramelemorphia is estimated to be in the Mid-Late Oligocene, around 26.7 Mya (21.9–31.3 confidence interval).

 Until 2019, both species were grouped under C. ecaudatus as the pig-footed bandicoot; however, a 2019 study split the genus into two species - the northern pig-footed bandicoot (C. yirratji) and the southern pig-footed bandicoot (C. ecaudatus).
 In 2016, a fossil species C. baynesi was described from Late Pliocene to Early Pleistocene (2.47–2.92 Mya) of south-west New South Wales.